Funding opportunity

 Portfolio balance

-The outline panel will provide advice on the selection of a balanced portfolio ensuring a balance across the challenges and taking into account geographic diversity.
-The final decisions on the proposals to the invited to the next stage will be made by EPSRC.
+The interview panel will provide advice on the selection of a balanced portfolio ensuring a balance across the challenges and taking into account geographic diversity.
+The final decisions on the proposals to be funded will be made by EPSRC.

 Feedback